 - footnotes

-If you’re not sure if a proofread is what your manuscript needs, do feel free to ask.
+If you’re not sure if proofreading is what you need, do feel free get in touch!

 Cost and timescale